How to Plan a Fundraising Event: 13 Steps to Raise More

 Managing your corporate sponsorships shouldn’t be a hassle!
 Work with event fundraising software that allows your nonprofit to create customizable online sponsor packages and group and size your sponsors’ logos based on contribution level.
 Plus, you should be able to readily track impressions and engagement to show your sponsors the value of partnering with your organization.

-As mentioned previously in the goal-setting section, you must identify the people who will be in charge of seeing each of your goals through.
+As mentioned previously in the goal-setting section, you must identify the people in charge of seeing each of your goals through.
 Form a fundraising event planning committee that will be tasked with tackling specific aspects, such as:

 - Venue/Catering